BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 > the design patterns appear naturally.

-With that in mind, I did not work on a solution for ephemeral state management, but tried to look at all the different problems that we will face when managing any local state in general, (and also some specific problems related to Angular), with the hope, in the end, a solid solution will appear naturally.
+With that in mind, I did not work on a solution for ephemeral state management, but tried to look at all the different problems that we will face when managing any local state in general, with the hope, in the end, a solid solution will appear naturally.

 Let's start with the first chapter and some general information to get you on track.

-# Layers of state
+# Layers of State

 Of course, there are WAY more, but in this article, I will introduce 3 layers of state:
 - (Persistent) Server State